Various actors are responsible for conducting NRP 76.

 - Prof. Monika Bobbert, Seminar für Moraltheologie, Catholic theological faculty, University of Münster

 - Dr Urs Germann, Institute for the History of Medicine, University of Bern (as of 1.1.2021)

 - Prof. em.
-Christoph Häfeli, legal consultant for child and adult protection authorities
+Christoph Häfeli, expert in child and adult protection

 - Prof. René Knüsel, Institute of Social Sciences, Life Course and Social Inequality Research Centre, Faculty of Social and Political Sciences, University of Lausanne